NYCPlanning/ceqr-app/LOCALDEV.md

 *NOTE:* You may encounter issues installing gems.
 If you do, investigate the errors.
 You may require additional libraries that can be install with homebrew.

 Next, the database needs to be created.
-If Rails is installed correctly, you this command should create the `ceqr_rails` database and load the schema.
+If Rails is installed correctly, you this command should create the `ceqr_rails` database, load the schema, and seed the db with some initial data.

 ```
-bin/rails db:create db:schema:load
+bin/rails db:create db:schema:load db:seed
 ```

 ### Setting up Ember